veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

     };
 }
 ```
-Our request message contains corresponding collections of input and output data.
+Our request message contains the collection of inputs and corresponding output data.
 Input is a location where data for retraining is stored.
-We need to provide Data Connection String to Azure Storage Account, container and blob name.
+We need to provide a Data Connection String to Azure Storage Account.

-As output from retraining we get .ilearner file.
+As an output from retraining, we get an .ilearner file.
 It’s our new retrained model.
 We need to store it somewhere and later update our predictive model using WebServiceUpdater class.
-We can use the same Azure Storage Account but it’s not required so we need to specify it here as well.
-We need to provide container and blob name.
+We can use the same Azure Storage Account but it’s not required, so we need to specify it.
+We need to provide container and blob name information to the storage.

 With request data prepared like this we can use HttpClient from System.Net.Http and send it via REST API

 ```csharp
 public async Task<Tuple<string, IEnumerable<AzureBlobDataReference>>> Retrain(AzureStorageData inputStorageData, AzureStorageData outputStorageData)
 {